KGHustad/FYS3150/README.md

 The programs in this repository were developed in Ubuntu 16.04.
 Attempts have been made to maximize platform independence, but no guarantees are given.

 ## Travis
-We have set up [Travis CI](https://travis-ci.org/KGHustad/FYS3150) with this repository to compile our C libraries automatically for each commit.
+We have set up [Travis CI](https://travis-ci.org/KGHustad/FYS3150) with this repository to compile our C libraries and run the test suite for project 5 with automatically at every push.

-It would be possible (and desirable) to extend this to running tests, but we have not yet found the time to set that up.